-All TSJC buildings are monitored by Campus Resource Officers, local police departments and Physical Plant staff during normal working hours and as scheduled during weekend, evening, and holiday hours.
+TSJC buildings are open to visitors, faculty and staff during normal business hours and for special events.
+Access to facilities after hours or during periods when the college is closed is limited based on individual department needs and/or direction from college administration.
+TSJC buildings are monitored by Campus Resource Officers, local police departments and Physical Plant staff during normal working hours and as scheduled during weekend, evening, and holiday hours.
 Facilities are unlocked as necessary during business hours and secured at the end of the business day.
 Locking and unlocking schedules vary based on campus calendars.
-Campus facilities and grounds are patrolled regularly by Campus Resource Officers, local police departments and Physical Plant personnel.
-Questions regarding building access can be directed to the Physical Plant office in Trinidad (719)-846-5618, (719) 589-9074 in Alamosa, or Department of Public Safety on the PPCC Centennial Campus at (719) 502-2911, or ASU PD at 719-589-5807 on the ASU campus contact Campus Facilities at 719-587-7951, or on weekends, afterhours or emergencies contact 719-937-3273.
+Questions regarding building access can be directed to the Physical Plant office in Trinidad (719)-846-5618, (719) 589-9074 in Alamosa, or ASU PD at 719-589-5807.

-Security risks due to design, maintenance, or operation of buildings, grounds or equipment should be directed to the Physical Plant Director.
+Security concerns due to design, maintenance, or operation of buildings, grounds or equipment should be directed to the Physical Plant Director.
 Should an incident occur, it should be reported to a supervisor or administrator immediately.
-Administrative responsibility for Trinidad State Junior College Trinidad Campus security is assigned to the Physical Plant Director, under the supervision of the Vice President of Administrative Services, Berg 218, (719) 846-5534.
-On the PPCC Centennial Campus maintenance of the buildings or grounds is asked to report it to the Facilities and Operations Department during normal hours of operation at 719-502-2800.
-After hours, report incident to the Department of Public Safety at 719-502-2911.
+Administrative responsibility for the Trinidad Campus security is assigned to the Vice President of Student Services, Berg 201, (719) 846-5643.
+On the Valley Campus security is assigned to the Dean of Instruction (719) 589-7064.
 At ASU report to Campus Facilities at 719-587-7951, or on weekends, afterhours or emergencies contact 719-937-3273

-Security and safety issues for the campus are discussed and evaluated regularly by Campus Resource Officers, the TSJC Safety Committee, the Behavioral Intervention Team, Student Affairs and Physical Plant personnel.
+Security and safety issues for the campus are discussed and evaluated regularly by the TSJC Safety Committee, the Behavioral Intervention Team, Student Affairs and Physical Plant personnel.
 These issues may include locks, lighting, landscaping, video, alarms, etc. If students or employees have security or safety concerns, please report to the Physical Plant Director at (719) 846-5618 for housing related concerns on the Trinidad Campus report to the Director of Housing at (719) 846-5499.